 the Ether roll test or bottom drawer sticky board method to check the mite

 count) Then treat with an approved mite treatment.
-We use Oxalic Acid Vapor or OAV for short.
+It's a good idea to

 - Last but not least,